raindropio/help/docs/using/highlights/index.md

 ## FAQ
 ### Why you need additional browser extension permission? {#extension-permission}
-To be able to see highlights next time you visit same page we need additional permission called `Read browsing history`.
+To be able to see highlights next time you visit same page we need additional permission called `Access browser tabs`.
 This permission gives a specific extension ability to know URL of visited web-page.
 Don't worry we not track you or send this info to third-parties.
 This info only used to load saved highlights to specific web-page.